-Following the previous work in Wang and O'Brien (2013) we performed SPR and YPR analyses to estimate several F reference points for the early (1978-1992), late (1994-2010), and full time series of data.
-The early time block represented a period with assumed lower natural mortality on the older ages, older age at maturity and the population had a larger weight at age than in the late or full time series (Table 1).
-The same population and fishery information was used for the late and full time series and will, therefore, be considered together.
-Each of the $F{0.1}$, F{max} , and F{spr40} reference points increased between 175 and 210% from the early to the late period largely as a result of the increasing natural mortality (Table 2; Figures 2 and 3).
-F{med} did not follow this pattern as the reference point was higher for the early period at 0.427, compared to the late time period of 0.05 or the full time period of 0.11 (Table 2).
+Following the previous work in Wang and O'Brien (2013) we performed SPR and YPR analyses to estimate several F{refs} for the early (1978-1992), late (1994-2010) and full time series of data.
+The early time block represented a period with assumed lower natural mortality on the older ages, older age at maturity and the population had a larger weight at age (Table 1).
+The same population and fishery information was used for the late and full time series and will therefore be considered together.
+Across each of F{0.1}, F{max} and F{spr40} reference points increased by between 175 and 210% from the early to the late period as a result of the increasing natural mortality (Table 2; Figure 2,3).
+F{med} did not follow this pattern as the reference point was higher for the early period at, 0.427, compared to the late time period of 0.05 or the full time period of 0.11 (Table 2).

-The density independent, Beverton-Holt and Ricker parametric stock recruitment relationships for Eastern Georges Bank cod were comparable with delta AICc's <3 and all showed a characteristic linear increase across the range of data (Figure 4).
+The density independent, Beverton-Holt and Ricker parametric stock recruitment relationships for George's Bank cod were comparable with delta AICc's <3 and all showed a characteristic linear

+- 24 increase across the range of data (Figure 4).
 Neither the Ricker nor the Beverton-Holt model displayed compensatory recruitment decreases over the observed range of data.
-Compensatory decreases in recruitment rates with increasing spawner abundance were achieved with the non-parametric models (Figure 5).
-The use of a loess smoother (span = 0.52) followed the data trajectory but did suggest the potential for multiple equilibria, and the upper confidence bounds from wild bootstrap did not follow the same asymptotic relationship and was therefore not explored further (Figure 5).
-The shape constrained additive model (SCAM) did force compensation and asymptotic recruitment; however, this lead to significant patterning in the recruitment residuals, such that spawning stock biomasses above 30 kt all had positive residuals (Figure 5).
-For the remainder of the analyses, the Beverton-Holt stock recruitment relationship was used as it was not rejected as a suitable model for describing the SR and it was considered the best fit SR model for many previously examined cod stocks (Myers et al., 2001).
+Compensatory decreases in recruitment rates with increasing spawner abundance were achieved with the non- - parametric models (Figure 4).
+The use of a loess smoother (span=0.52) followed the data trajectory, but did suggest the potential for multiple equilibria and the upper confidence bounds from wild bootstrap did not follow the same asymptotic relationship and was therefore not explored - further (Figure 5).
+The shape constrained additive model (SCAM) did force compensation and asymptotic recruitment, however this lead to significant patterning in the recruitment residuals, such that spawning stock biomasses above 30 kt all had positive residuals (Figure 5).
+For the remainder - of the analyses the BH stock recruitment relationship was used as it was not rejected as a suitable model for describing the SR and it was considered the best fit SR model for many previously examined cod stocks (Myers et al. 2001).

-Comparing the Beverton-Holt parameters with those obtained from meta-analysis (Myers et al., 2001) suggested that Eastern Georges Bank cod are maintained at a lower carrying capacity, and have a lower maximum reproductive rate than the combined information across populations (Figure 6).
-Moreover, SRR data suggests that the biomass of spawners produced per spawner have only rarely been observed to be above the meta-analytic Beverton-Holt relationship (Figure 6).
+Comparing the BH parameters with those obtained from meta-analysis (Myers et al. 2001) suggested that George's Bank cod are maintained at a lower carrying capacity, and have a lower maximum reproductive rate than the combined information across populations (Figure 6).
+Moreover, SRR data suggests that the biomass of spawners produced per spawner have only rarely been observed to be above the meta-analytic BH relationship (Figure 6).